Paying bills on time is important, but when you’re writing that check or clicking “pay now” online, you may not realize just how important it is.

 - Long-term accounts with positive payment history

-Things in your payment history that will hurt your credit score:
+Things in your payment history that can hurt your credit score:

 - Late payments